saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbdevusr2.jpg">

-* You can now the HACKT28's schema and self-named project that were made with the "Create User" script.
+* You can now see the HACKT28's schema and self-named project that were made with the "Create User" script.
 We will be using these later to add our tables and Calculation Views.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbdevusr3.jpg">